 In September 2015, a former Parsons employee filed an action in the United States District Court for the Northern District of Alabama against us as a qui tam relator on behalf of the United States (the "Relator") alleging violation of the False Claims Act.
 The plaintiff alleges that, as a result of these actions, the United States paid in excess of \$1 million per month between February and September 2006 that it should have paid to another contractor, plus \$2.9 million to acquire vehicles for the contractor defendant to perform its security services.
-The lawsuit sought (i) that we cease and desist from violating the False Claims Act, (ii) monetary damages equal to three times the amount of damages that the United States has sustained because of our alleged violations, plus a civil penalty of not less than \$5,500 and not more than \$11,000 for each alleged violation of the False Claims Act, (iii) monetary damages equal to the maximum amount allowed pursuant to \$3730(d) of the False Claims Act, and (iv) Relator's costs for this action, including recovery of attorneys' fees and costs incurred in the lawsuit.
+The lawsuit sought (i) that we cease and desist from violating the False Claims Act, (ii) monetary damages equal to three times the amount of damages that the United States has sustained because of our alleged violations, plus a civil penalty of not less than \$5,500 and not more than \$11,000 for each alleged violation of the False Claims Act, (iii) monetary damages equal to the maximum amount allowed pursuant to §3730(d) of the False Claims Act, and (iv) Relator's costs for this action, including recovery of attorneys' fees and costs incurred in the lawsuit.
 The United States government did not intervene in this matter as it is allowed to do so under the statute.
-The parties are concluding discovery and we anticipate that the court will hear dispositive and/or pre-trial motions in early or mid-2023.
-Depending upon the court's rulings upon such motions, a trial may be scheduled in 2023.
+The court heard dispositive motions in 2023, including Parsons' motion for summary judgment.
+We are awaiting the court's rulings upon such motions, which will determine whether a trial will be necessary for this matter in 2024.